kamilburda/gimp-export-layers/DEVELOPMENT.md

 A Linux distribution is recommended as the environment contains several bash scripts.
 For Windows, see [below](#Development-Setup-on-Windows) for options.

+The easiest way is to download and execute a
+[bash script](resources/utils/init_repo.sh) that automatically installs any required dependencies and sets up the environment.

+If you cannot run the script, below is an explanation describing each step.

 ### Setting up Repositories